xianlihua/amm/readme.md

 ## miss.js

-missjs is a javascript module loader for browser. the main implement is from to the [sea.js](http://www.seajs.org/ "seajs"), thanks for it.
+missjs is a javascript module loader for browser. the main implement is from [sea.js](http://www.seajs.org/ "seajs"), thanks for it.

 ## how to use